Last modified: December 05, 2024

 5. Continue this process until the unexplored queue becomes empty.

-To ensure the algorithm doesn't fall into an infinite loop due to cycles in the graph, it's vital to mark nodes as visited as soon as they are enqueued.
+To ensure the algorithm doesn't fall into an infinite loop due to cycles in the graph, it could be useful to mark nodes as visited as soon as they are enqueued.
 This prevents them from being added to the queue multiple times.

 Example